arcolon14/arc-congen2024-radseq/README.md

 For more information on how to process and view alignments in the `bam` format, see the *SAMtools* `view` [documentation](http://www.htslib.org/doc/samtools-view.html).

-**NOTE:** For the sake of time, the `bam` files provided here have been filtered to include data from only one chromosome-level scaffold.
+**NOTE:** Due to limited time, the `bam` files provided here have been filtered to include data from only one chromosome-level scaffold.

 ### `catalog`